ggsgowtham/react-indecision-app/README.md

 4) Generating random job sequence on clicking "what should i do" button
 5) Added a react modal to show the decision in a modal from the job.

-This app has packages like webpack, live-server, and scss.
+This app has packages like yarn(similar to npm), webpack, live-server, and scss.